AndrewCarlyle/Stock-Market-Site/README.md

 1. Add some kind of ranking system for stocks
 2. Organize resources better (some things are not accessible to pug files in/views)
 3. Add current user info to the top right corner (regardless of the current page, maybe use js within the .html files?)
-4. Use pug page to present list of accounts
-5. Spend some time looking into what happens with TSX stocks
+4. Spend some time looking into what happens with TSX stocks
-6. Fix updateStock function to account for exchange
+5. Fix updateStock function to account for exchange
-7. Add in dividends
+6. Add in dividends